Previous page: Kabul River railway

 Pakistan Railways SGS locomotive 2386 at Shahgai water stop 10 March 1978 (George Woods)

-The Khyber line was laid out for mainline locomotives, and featured extensive sidings and signalling to ensure it could play a major role in carrying troops and supplies in the event of war.
+The line was built to the newest loading gauge standards for Indian broad gauge railways, and featured extensive sidings and signalling to ensure it would be able to play a major role in carrying troops and supplies to the Khyber Pass and Afghan border in the event of war.

-The railway never crossed the border from British-ruled India into Afghanistan, and following requests from the Afghan authorities the section to Landi Khana closed on 15 December 1932.
+The railway never crossed the border into Afghanistan, and following requests from the Afghan authorities the section of the line to Landi Khana closed on 15 December 1932.

-The train service was always fairly sparse, but continued to run until 1982 when it was deemed not commercially viable.
+The train service was always fairly sparse, but continued to run until 1982 when it was deemed not to be commercially viable.

-The infrastructure was damaged by flooding in 2006, 2007 and most seriously in 2008, and by 2009 operations were again suspended because of damage to the track.10
+The infrastructure was damaged by flooding in 2006, 2007 and most seriously in 2008, and by 2009 operations were again suspended because of damage to the track.12

 Charter train about to depart from Shahgai for Jamrud, with Pakistan Railways HGS 2-8-0 locos front and rear, 23 December 1993.
 Photo: MaltaGC (licence)